mahilab/mahi-mpc/README.md

 ## VSC 2019
 The installation executable is located in misc folder.
 2019 is necessary for current compatability between cmake and casadi as of 12/2024.

+## Errors
+There is a compatability error in visual studio versions that are not 19 with casadi.
+There is also an error between the cmake tools/ c/c++ c/c++: version 1.21.6 seems to work fine cmake tools: 1.19.52